-Every 1st July comes with a change in rates.
+Every 1st of July comes with a change in rates.
 If you have employees it’s time to check your rate and make sure you’re in line with the new minimum wage!

 Saturday, 1 July 2017 marked the start of the new financial year.
-While many were celebrating the end of a busy period, or issuing urgent instructions to tax accountant for a speedy return, prudent employers will have checked that they were still complying with the national minimum wage and minimum award rates of pay.
+While many were celebrating the end of a busy period, or issuing urgent instructions to a tax accountant for a speedy return, prudent employers will have checked that they were still complying with the national minimum wage and minimum award rates of pay.

 A new financial year – a new minimum wage!